Innmind/Kalmiya/README.md

 ### Work

 - `new` will create a new project on the machine with the backup remote and will open GitHub to create the repository
-- `work` will open Sublime Text and iTerm to the specified project
-- `graph` will open a [dependency graph](https://github.com/innmind/dependencygraph#examples) of a vendor (default `innmind`) to have an overview of what's need to be updated and in which order

 ### Apple Music